mailerlite/laravel-elasticsearch/README.md

 ##### Alternative configuration method via .env file

-After you publish the configuration file as suggested above, you may configure Elastic Search by adding the following to your application's `.env` file (with appropriate values):
+After you publish the configuration file as suggested above, you may configure ElasticSearch by adding the following to your application's `.env` file (with appropriate values):

 ```ini